peterdsharpe/AeroSandbox/README.md

 	</tr>
 </table>

-Use AeroSandbox with all your favorite tools:
+Easily interface AeroSandbox with all your favorite tools:

 <table>
     <tr>